ibm-cloud-docs/Cloudant/offerings/learning-center.md

 5. Type `acurl $URL/_all_dbs` to see an array of databases.

 A quick note here on formatting JSON on the command line.
 We can send the output of our `acurl` command to another tool, which formats the data nicely on the terminal.
-A couple tools are available for you to use:
+The following tools are available for your use:

 - Jq available from the URL on screen, which is more than just a JSON formatter - it allows JSON to be parsed, queried, and manipulated too.
 - `python -m json.tool` is a simple JSON formatter, if Python is installed on your computer.